-The GlobalWebIndex has analyzed Twitch demographics in detail.
-According to their research, "3 in 10 global internet users aged 16-64 now say they've watched a live gaming stream recently, rising to 42% of 16-24s."
+The GlobalWebIndex analyzed Twitch demographics in detail in 2019, although they don't appear to have published more recent data.
+According to that research, "3 in 10 global internet users aged 16-64 now say they've watched a live gaming stream recently, rising to 42% of 16-24s."

 GlobalWebIndex surveyed 15,853 Twitch users aged 16-64.
 The age split from this survey was:

 - 35 to 44 – 17%